theGeekist/stars/README.md

 ```

 Without those peers only the non-LLM features (lists, stars data export, ingest, topics) are usable.

+## What it does

+Geekist Stars provides a local pipeline that helps you organize, analyze, and curate your starred GitHub repositories and lists.
+Using local AI models, it can score and categorize repositories based on customizable criteria, providing explainable rationales for every decision.
+You can review, accept, or adjust these categorizations as needed.
+Learn more in the [Scoring documentation](src/features/scoring/README.md).

+The tool generates concise, factual summaries for each repository by analyzing README files, metadata, and activity signals.
+These summaries are designed for quick recall and triage, making it easier to remember why you starred a project.
+Details are in the [Summarization documentation](src/features/summarise/README.md).

+It manages your starred repositories by syncing with GitHub, efficiently handling thousands of stars, and providing ways to compare and reconcile local and remote data.
+You get access to rich metadata and can flexibly query and analyze your collection.
+See the [Stars Management guide](src/features/stars/README.md).

+For ingestion, Geekist Stars imports and organizes your GitHub Lists and stars, keeping your local database synchronized and clean.
+It automatically removes repositories that are no longer starred (unless you specify overrides), and computes useful health metrics like popularity and activeness.
+Read more in the [Ingestion documentation](src/features/ingest/README.md).

+The system enriches and normalizes repository topics by parsing local data from `github/explore`, ensuring topics are standardized, canonicalized, and mapped with relationships and aliases for deeper analysis.
+More on this in the [Topics documentation](src/features/topics/README.md).

+Finally, it integrates with GitHub Lists, enabling bidirectional syncing, membership management, and batch operations for organizing repositories into meaningful groups.
+Conflicts are handled intelligently to preserve manual curation.
+Learn about this in the [Lists documentation](src/features/lists/README.md).

 ### What you get